 Lactose is a disaccharide, which means it's a combination of 2 sugars joined together.
 As a disaccharide it is too large to be absorbed by the body, so it needs to be broken down into glucose and galactose, which are monosaccarides (single sugars), by the digestive enzyme 'lactase'.
 Glucose and galactose can then be absorbed into the blood stream and used by the body.

 What is lactose overload?

 Lactose overload is a ‘dose-related’ digestive problem.
-Symptoms occur when baby’s digestive tract becomes overloaded with lactose as a result of overfeeding in the case of bottle-fed babies and oversupply syndrome in the case of breastfed babies.
+Symptoms occur when a baby’s digestive tract becomes overloaded with lactose as a result of overfeeding in the case of bottle-fed babies and oversupply syndrome in the case of breastfed babies.

-The medical term for lactose overload is ‘functional lactase insuffiency’.
+The medical term for lactose overload is ‘functional lactase insufficiency’.
 This definition implies that some newborn babies do not produce sufficient quantities of the digestive enzyme, lactase, to breakdown all of the lactose consumed.
 Most healthy babies can tolerate the amount of lactose within normal volumes of milk, and thus they’re not technically lactose intolerant.
-However, the symptoms linked to lactose overload occur when a baby cannot adequately digest large amounts of lactose received as a result of an excessive consumption of milk.
+However, the symptoms linked to lactose overload occur when a baby cannot adequately digest large amounts of lactose received as a result of excessive consumption of milk.
 So they display GI symptoms that make them appear like they’re suffering from a digestive disorder.

 Lactose overload is not a disorder.
 Symptoms occur in response to inappropriate feeding management.
 Symptoms can be signifcantly reduced or completely relieved in as little as 24 hours once appropriate feeding management strategies are applied.